JoaoCheddarLima/pumpdotfun-fast-listener/readme.md

 Now you have all the basics set up!

+## Getting Started

+To get started with this project, you need to implement your database connection logic inside the [parser.ts](./connections/parser.ts) file or edit it as per your requirements.
+After establishing the connection, you can implement your data saving logic inside the [index.ts](./db/index.ts) file.

+## Running

+To run the project, follow these steps:

+1. Run the `yarn start` script to start an instance of the decoder and parser.

+2. Run the `yarn db` script to start the database listener and data saver.
+Separating the decoder and the database logic helps optimize the processing of Solana transactions, considering the volume of blocks and the number of transactions per second.

+By running these scripts, you can efficiently handle Solana transactions by decoding them separately and saving the data in the database.
+This approach takes advantage of JavaScript's event loop and allows for better performance and scalability.

 ## Development

 During the development of this project, we have provided some useful CLI commands that you can run using yarn: